zakarumych/alkahest/README.md

 `Formula` is implemented for a number of types out-of-the-box.
 Primitive types like `bool`, integers and floating point types all implement `Formula`.
-This excludes `isize` and `usize`.
-In their place there's `FixedUsize` and `FixedIsize` types provided, whose size is controlled by a feature-flag.
 *!Caveat!*:
+  Serialized size of `isize` and `usize` is controlled by a feature-flag.
-  Sizes and addresses are serialized as `FixedUsize`.
+  Sizes and addresses are serialized as `usize`.
   Truncating `usize` value if it was too large.
   This may result in broken data generated and panic in debug.
-  Increase size of the `FixedUsize` if you encounter this.
 It is also implemented for tuples, array and slice, `Option` and `Vec` (the later requires `"alloc"` feature).

 The easiest way to define a new formula is to derive `Formula` trait for a struct or an enum.